TovCat/Kujo/README.md

 ### Available functions
 #### read_cube
 Reads .cube file for further operations.
-Currently the code is only capable to store one .cube file at a time, so reading another .cube file will erase previous one.
+Currently the code is only capable to store one .cube file at a time, so reading another .cube file will erase the previous one.
 Variables:
 * file = <...> - name of the .cube file to read.
 Currently only files in the code directory could be read.

 #### read_cif
 Reads .cube file for further operations.
-Currently the code is only capable to store one .cif file at a time, so reading another .cif file will erase previous one.
+Currently the code is only capable to store one .cif file at a time, so reading another .cif file will erase the previous one.
 Variables:
 * file = <...> - name of the .cif file to read.
 Currently only files in the code directory could be read.